 Coming here, it was a more specific industry.
 So, for me, there was now an ability to focus on a specific set of goals.
 It was fun working at USF and kind of getting all this vast experience and then coming here.
 This is very specific to aviation, but guess what?
 I have all these things I can now bring, and then also learn this industry and mix that experience together.

 I think the key to it was USF being a public entity and the airport being a public entity.
 Working in the public sector versus the private sector are two very different animals.
 A lot of people come from the private sector to the public sector, and it’s like you dropped them into Alice in Wonderland.
 They realize, “Wait a minute, so everything in my email is public?”
 Yeah, we have to retain every record, it’s the public records laws, sorry.
 “Whoa, so anybody can request my email?”
 Yep.

 It’s kind of weird when you educate people on that because they’re just not used to it.
-If they’ve been in the private sector their whole life, it’s an interesting transition.
+If they worked in the private sector their whole life, it’s an interesting transition.
 For me, it was very easy because I was used to it since USF was public sector.
 I already had a process of how do you learn something new, how do you prepare to support something new, because I’d done it.
 I went through several mergers of IT groups at USF, so I had to learn different businesses.

 Think about it: college of arts and sciences, college of engineering, USF health.
 Inside of the USF health: college of pharmacy, college of medicine, college of nursing.
 All of these are little cities with their own political structures and their own technology and wants.
 I had to learn all that, so coming over here was literally just learning another industry and learning another group of people.

 On his proudest accomplishments

 Roxanne: Here at HCAA, what’s your proudest accomplishment?
 Is there a particular highlight that you can think of?